Sonnet 157

 Sonnet 154

-From humble garden to the torture table,
+From garden plot to torture table led,

-All forms of life should fear hypocrisy;
+All life should fear such blind hypocrisy—

-Odd tyrannies of numbers there apply.
+Where tyrannies of numbers there apply.

-Untimely ripped from roots, soft cries disdained;
+Untimely ripped from roots—his cries disdained;

-The pure elite will serve you well tonight.
+The pure elite will serve you well tonight!

 © Loubert S Suddaby.
 All Rights Reserved.